-Today is has become difficult to control information and enforce dogmatic worldviews and there is a new generation rising that is self-educating themselves using the Internet.
+Today it is has become very difficult to control information with secrecy and enforce dogmatic worldviews and there is a new generation rising that is self-educating themselves using the Internet.

-We have now have the technological tools and collective power to create self-organizing, grassroots movements that will address the unique global challenges of 21st-century life.
+We have now have the technological tools and collective power to create self-organizing and decentralized grassroots movements that can address the unique global challenges of 21st-century life.

-With a different way of seeing we can develop the necessary habits and meaningful rituals that enchant this world and help us live in closer harmony with nature.
+With a different way of seeing we can develop the necessary habits and rituals to re-enchant this magical world, live in reverence of the miracle we call life and work together in closer harmony with nature.